web2py/py4web/docs/chapter-12.rst

 - ``form_basic/index`` (a create form)
 - ``form_basic/index/{id}`` (an edit form for the specified record id)

-Because this is a dual purpuse form, in case an ``id`` is passed, we also valdate it by checking the corrsponding record exists and raie 404 if not.
+Because this is a dual purpose form, in case an ``id`` is passed, we also validate it by checking if the corresponding record exists and raise 404 if not.

 To use it we will need a template ``templates/form_basic.html`` that contains, for example, the following code: